alexandreL/sugar-shack/README.md

 ## Local Database

-database is a sqlite database for development reasons
+The database used for development purposes is SQLite.

-## login for back office
+## Login for back office

 email: alexandre@loubeyres.fr
 password: mdpTest123